KTH-LangSec/Dasty/README.md

 3. Finally, the *forced branch execution* taint analysis selectively conducts multiple runs in which the control flow of the program is altered based on polluted prototype properties.
 Through forced branch execution Dasty is able to detect flows that rely on multiple polluted properties.

-For an in depth description of the concepts and the implementation see thesis report.

 ## Installation